vestrel00/contacts-android/README.md

 ----------------------- Query refactor.

-Revisit Includes, add Field generic type to it.
-Update ContentResolverExtensions and Query classes Make all operations an object
+Make all operations an object
-Rename this and GroupOperation to be RawContactsOperation and GroupsOperation Add Field type to Cursors, update CursorFactory and ContentResolverExtensions Add Field type to Mappers, update EntityMapperFactory
+Rename this and GroupOperation to be RawContactsOperation and GroupsOperation Add Field type to Cursors, update CursorFactory and ContentResolverExtensions Add Field type to Mappers, update EntityMapperFactory Add Field type to Operations

 1. Add type info to orderBy for compilation checks in queries instead of runtime.